Discussion about Collards

-Collards are a year-round favorite in Carolina Tobacco Country.
+Collards are a year-round favorite in Johnston County and served at many local BBQ restaurants.
 Each season produces a different flavor and texture.
 They are not a boring vegetable for they do not always taste the same.

-On the other hand, winter collards are tender after they are kissed by frost and require only 30 minutes of cooking.
+On the other hand, winter collards are tender after they are kissed by frost and require less cooking.
 They are naturally sweet and certain to appear on the table at Thanksgiving and Christmas along with baked sweet potatoes.

 They withstand all but the very hardest freezes, and even the stalks where the winter collards were cut off sprout again in the spring giving yet a different flavor.
 They are tender and are served with sliced green onions and vinegar.
 Summer collards are good with fresh, hot green pepper chopped in them, sliced tomatoes, stew fried corn made from corn just out of the corn patch.